vmware-samples/validated-solutions-for-cloud-foundation/pca/docs/sample-project/1-configure-content-libraries.md

 # Configure Content Libraries in vSphere

-Content libraries are containers for VM templates, vApp templates, and other resources used for vRealize Automation deployment of virtual machines and vApps.
+Content libraries are containers for VM templates, vApp templates, and other resources used for Aria Automation deployment of virtual machines and vApps.
 Sharing templates and files across multiple vCenter Server instances brings out consistency, compliance, efficiency, and automation in deploying workloads at scale.

 You create and manage a content library from a single vCenter Server instance.
 If HTTPS traffic is allowed between vCenter Server instances, you can share the library items.